 When most patients take cannabis, they usually do it orally or through inhalation.
 The goal is to get the cannabinoids like THC and CBD into the blood, where they’ll travel to the nervous system’s CB receptors and start working their homeostatic magic.

 The skin, like every other organ in the human body, contains CB receptors.
 The skin even possesses its own endocannabinoid system, which can regulate cell signaling in other parts of the body.

 Apotheca Biosciences isn’t the first company to develop a transdermal cannabis patch.
 Mary’s Medicinals, based in Colorado, is one of the only companies offering a CBN patch.
 Pennsylvania’s Zynerba Pharmaceuticals is currently working on the world’s first synthetic CBD patch.
 Canada’s Pura Elements produces potent patches each packing a hefty 30-40 mg THC.
 Releaf, Present Naturals, and Pure Ratios have been churning out patches in California.
 Meanwhile, Manna Molecular has provided cannabis patches to New England’s medical states.

 Transdermal Delivery Systems

 If you’ve ever rubbed cannabis oil on your skin, you’ll notice…nothing really happens.
 You won’t feel funny.
-You won’t get the giggles.
-You won’t get hungry.
-You may notice your skin is livelier after you wash it off, but that’s about it.
+You won’t get the giggles or get hungry.
+And you may notice your skin is livelier after you wash it off, but that’s about it.